The anniversary of Occupy The Farm is coming soon. Will you be there?

 They cut the padlock off the gate, and marched onto the last pristine farmland in the urban East Bay.
 They raised a banner that read, Occupy the Farm, and told the press, “farmland is for farming.”

-Then they planted 15,000 seedlings to save this publicly owned land from becoming a shopping mall, condos and a baseball diamonds.
+Then they planted 15,000 seedlings to save this publicly owned land from becoming a shopping mall, condos and baseball diamonds.

 Occupy the Farm surprised officials.
 Inspired and angered neighbors.
 Created a media sensation.
 Drew in riot police.
 And changed the fate of the land.